Hanryi/MarkerTech/README.md

 3. **Data**
    - a template sequence file in fasta format containing template sequences (header format: \>Name|301-304; Sequence length>=601)

-### BP-Seq & iBP-Seq analysis
+### BP-seq & iBP-seq (genotyping) analysis

 Due to the limitation of some modules, such as pysam, we recommend running these main codes on a Linux operating system when you call them from the command line.

-Both the genotyping service for iBP-Seq and methylation typing service require these configurations:
+Both the genotyping service for iBP-seq and methylation typing service require these configurations:

 1. **Environment**
    - python>=3.6.0